securefederatedai/openfl-contrib/research/Sketching-based workflow/README.md

 <img src="DoubleBlindFL_Diagram.png" alt="SketchFL Diagram" width="60%"/>

 SketchFL shows how randomized numerical linear algebra techniques (CountSketch) integrate into federated learning experiments via OpenFL’s Workflow API.

+### Aggregator
+1. Calculates sketched (aggregated) weights using `FedAvg` and broadcasts them along with the hash parameters.
+2. At the beginning of each round, generates fresh hash parameters (i.e., sketching matrix S).
+3. Never sees the full weights from the collaborators.

+### Collaborator
+1. Uses the hash parameters shared by the aggregator to compress the private input data.
+2. Calculates sketched weights through local training using compressed weight gradients and shares with the server.
+3. Never sees the full aggregated weights from the aggregator.

 Included are:

 - **Code Snippets:** Python modules for CountSketch utilities and a `SketchLinear` PyTorch layer.
 - **Notebook Examples:** Jupyter notebooks illustrating sketch-based federated learning on MNIST with an MLP.